Namularbre/vocal-commands/README.md

 pip install -r requirements.txt
 ````

-Change the .env with the path of the web browser you want the application to use.
+Change the .env with the path of the web browser you want to use and select a microphone index to indicate witch device the application will listen on.

 ## Authors

 - [@Namularbre](https://github.com/Namularbre)